trussworks/terraform-aws-logs/README.md

 ## Usage for a single log bucket storing logs from a single service

-    # Turns on cloudtrail by default, and allows only the service specified (elb in this case) to log to the bucket
+    #  Allows only the service specified (elb in this case) to log to the bucket
     module "aws_logs" {
       source         = "trussworks/logs/aws"
       s3_bucket_name = "my-company-aws-logs-elb"
       region         = "us-west-2"
-      default_enable = false
+      default_allow = false
-      enable_elb          = true
+      allow_elb     = true
     }

 ## Inputs